farihaa1/typescript-assignment/readme.md

 }
 ```

-When to use never?
+### When to use `never`?

-    When a function always throws an error or doesn’t complete its execution.
+1.When a function always throws an error or doesn’t complete its execution.

-    In exhaustive checks, such as when dealing with union types in switch statements to ensure all cases are handled.
+2.In exhaustive checks, such as when dealing with union types in switch statements to ensure all cases are handled.

 ⚠️ Caution: You should not assign never to a variable because it represents an impossible value.

 ## Features Comparison: `any`, `unknown`, and `never` Types in TypeScript